-Xylem Phloem

-It transports water It transports

-and minerals from prepared food from

-roots to all parts of leaves to the other

-the plant. parts of the plant.

-Transport Transport through

-through xylem is phloem is
+Xylem Phloem It transports water and minerals from roots to all parts of the plant.
+It transports prepared food from leaves to the other parts of the plant.
+Transport through xylem is unidirectional.
+Transport through phloem is bidirectional.

-unidirectional. bidirectional.

-- 18. (a) What is the nature of cell wall in collenchymal cells? - (b) State two functions of collenchyma tissues. - (c) Draw a labelled diagram of collenchyma tissue as seen in longitudinal section. - (d) How is collenchyma different from sclerenchyma? - Ans. (a) The cells of collenchyma have cellulose thickening at the corners. - (b) Functions of collenchyma
+- 20. (a) What is the nature of cell wall in collenchymal cells? - (b) State two functions of collenchyma tissues. - (c) Draw a labelled diagram of collenchyma tissue as seen in longitudinal section. - (d) How is collenchyma different from sclerenchyma? - Ans. (a) The cells of collenchyma have cellulose thickening at the corners. - (b) Functions of collenchyma